 The new development shall be designed and constructed to meet LEED Gold standards for building performance, or an equivalent standard that may exist at the time detailed design work begins for a development.
-In addition, the new development shall meet the 2019 NYC Local Law 97 carbon annual intensity limits for buildings and shall comply with the Sustainable Design Guidelines that are applicable to a mixed-use building.
+In addition, the new development shall comply with NYC Local Law 97 of 2019 and with the Sustainable Design Guidelines that are applicable to a mixed-use building.